gesagraf/simplest_bayes/README.md

 If you spot a typo, some incorrect content or see just a better way to do it, you are welcome to collaborate.
-Either report it as an issue or even better, fix it yourself!
+Either report it as an issue or even better, fix it yourself.

-Fork the repo, contribute and please submit your changes with a pull request.

 ## Licensing